hypermodeinc/modus/README.md

 ## What's it good for?

-We believe that agentic flows are still fundamentally applications.
+We believe that agentic flows are still fundamentally apps.
 As such, we've designed Modus primarily as an general-purpose framework, that just happens to treat models, agents, and tools as first-class components.